 Make sure your doctor knows all of the other medicines you're taking.
 That includes:

-- over-the-counter drugs
+- Prescription drugs

-- herbal supplements
+- Herbal supplements

 Opioid Tolerance and Addiction